davegregg/wedding-remarks/README.md

 [[Slight pause]]

-At this time, I'd like to invite a friend, Elaine, to read a passage from Wilferd Arlan Peterson's poem, "The Art of the Marriage," selected by the happy couple.
+At this time, I'd like to invite a friend, __READER__, to read a passage from Wilferd Arlan Peterson's poem, "The Art of the Marriage," selected by the happy couple.

 [[Elaine gives reading: "...being the right partner."]]